samwillis/d2ts/README.md

 D2TS can be used in conjunction with [ElectricSQL](https://electric-sql.com) to build data pipelines on top of [ShapeStreams](https://electric-sql.com/docs/api/clients/typescript#shapestream) that can be executed incrementally.

-> [!NOTE]
-> Electric support has not yet been merged to main, you can follow the progress [in this PR](https://github.com/electric-sql/d2ts/pull/11).

 Here's an example of how to use D2TS with ElectricSQL:

 ```typescript